 Meeting the Family Matters Building Blocks

-- by far, the lowest proportional investment in family support and intensive family support (4.8%); and
+- the lowest proportion of expenditure on family support and intensive family support (5.3%)

 See the 2019 local community’s response to how Western Australia is fairing.